 Located on Water Street, Tavola’s food is playful and original, drawing on the finest traditional techniques, but embracing local products and purveyors, reinventing small plates and larger meals dishes for a modern Newfoundland.

 Overall, I was super impressed with the dishes at Tavola.
-Everything we tried were consistently good, and some were amazing.
+Everything we tried was consistently good, and some were amazing.
 Compliments to Chef Peter Ellsworth on the dishes!

-The manager, Crystal, is so knowledgeable on the menu, super friendly and did a fantastic job in describing the dishes.
+The manager, Crystal, is so knowledgeable on the menu, super friendly and did a fantastic job of describing the dishes.
 I personally find that describing dishes enhances the enjoyment.
 And when Crystal describes them, she tells it with such passion and story-telling that it gets us excited to eat them.

 Their “Great Big Cockatils” are inspired by Bob Hallett’s favourite musical moments with Great Big Sea!